GabrielGodoy01/template_flutter_clean_architecture/README.md

 #### Stores

-Stores are responsible for managing the application state and data flow for the entire application.
-They provide a centralized location for storing and updating application data, ensuring that changes are propagated throughout the application.
-Stores can be implemented using state management solutions such as Provider, Bloc, Riverpod, or MobX, depending on the requirements of the application.
+Stores play a crucial role in managing the application state and data flow comprehensively.
+They serve as a centralized hub for storing and updating application data, ensuring seamless propagation of changes across the entire application.
+Stores can be built using various state management solutions like Provider, Bloc, Riverpod, or MobX.
+Depending on the specific needs of your application and the chosen state management architecture, you have the flexibility to customize and adapt the store accordingly to meet those requirements.

 ### Folder Structure